acesula/acesula/README.md

 # Adi Cesula

 **`Full Stack Developer`**

 I'm a computer engineering graduate and starter as a Full Stack Developer.
-All coding projects are build from the ground up,
+All coding projects are build from the ground up.

+---

 ### 🧰 Languages and Tools